sjml/dungen/docs/notes.md

 * handle newlines in text rendering?
 * figure out text extents ascender/descender issue
 * overusing the stretchy buffer right now; look for more chances to just use a static array
+    - also not a huge deal, but I think the *free functions also NULL the pointer, so might have some redundant calls
+    - also the type of the *len calls is ptrdiff_t, not necessarily long
 * ResolveStyles() is super slow; see if there are some optimizations to be had
 * pull dimensions from central spot instead of `1024.0f`-ing all over the place
 * figure out why ScreenToWorld needs that multiplier at the end :-/